What is HOCD?

 Here’s a breakdown of why the old term is problematic and what SO-OCD truly entails:

-- Inaccurate and Stigmatising: The term “HOCD” implied that the obsession was specifically about being homosexual, which is is too narrow a lens of people who can experience HOCD.
+- Inaccurate and Stigmatising: The term “HOCD” implied that the obsession was specifically about being homosexual, which is too narrow a lens for people who can experience HOCD.
 People of any sexual orientation can experience SO-OCD, with obsessions related to being gay, straight, bisexual, or any other orientation.
 It’s important to address how HOCD affects different sexual orientations.
 The old term also perpetuated stigma around homosexuality by framing it as something to be feared or avoided.

 - Focus on Intrusive Thoughts: The core of SO-OCD lies in the intrusive thoughts that cause significant distress and anxiety.
 These thoughts are ego-dystonic, meaning they go against the individual’s actual feelings and beliefs.